New York March 22, 2017

 2. Kaaterskill High Peak - Greene County

 At one point in time, this beautiful Catskills mountain was believed to be the highest peak in the area.
 Today, we still refer to to it as Kaaterskill High Peak even though it has now been determined to be the region's 23rd highest peak.
-Those willing to explore this roughly 8-mile round trip hike will have the unusual pleasure of discovering the ruins of a plane crash that took place back in 1983.
-Unfortunately, during bad weather a man by the name of Rex Miller from Poughkeepsie was attempting to fly back home when he crashed the plane into the mountain at around 3,400 feet.
+Those willing to explore this roughly 8-mile round trip hike will get to discover the ruins of a plane crash that took place back in 1983.
+Unfortunately, during bad weather, a man by the name of Rex Miller from Poughkeepsie was attempting to fly back home when he crashed the plane into the mountain at around 3,400 feet.
 Today you can still find the plane in the woods on the mountain, and some say that one of the man's shoes can still be found at the site as well.
 Eerie!

 3. Muttontown Preserve - Nassau County

 A part of the over 500 acres of land that make up Nassau County's largest nature preserve, this Long Island hike will make you feel like a true adventurer.
 Hiding in the woods just north of Muttontown Road are the ruins of what was once known as King Zog's estate.
 The last monarch to rule Albania, King Zog and his family fled to England after dealing with the wrath of Mussolini.
 The plan was for the family to eventually move to the United States, so the King purchased the extravagant home but would unfortunately never move in.
 With the majority of the home being demolished back in the 1950s, today explorers can go out into the woods to see what is left of this grand estate.

 4. Doodletown - Stony Point